Is gold a good investment?

 The decline of paper investment leads to an increase in the price of gold and hence gold is the perfect investment to make if you wish to diversify your portfolio.

-In the short term, gold prices can be volatile, but it has maintained its value over the long term.
+In the short term, gold prices can be volatile, but it has maintained their value over the long term.
 If you are planning on investing in gold, make sure it is for the long term.

 Investing in gold is worth considering.